MushroomFleet/buhler-exodus-2026/README.md

 **Two facts, if published, would make replication meaningful.** The patent closed eight of ten actionability gaps — blade geometry, gap behaviour, dielectrics, 40 kV, polarity, scaling laws, and the full FEMM/MATLAB/COMSOL design loop are all public and have been since 2022.
 What remains is the device mass (without which no thrust-to-weight figure is checkable) and the definition of the dummy-plate control (the programme's strongest evidence, specified in one clause that does not say what it matches on).
 Publishing both would cost approximately nothing.

-**Three artifact classes were added that appear in no prior source:** Maxwell-stress deformation, electron-stimulated desorption (which survives both vacuum and power-off, and predicts the subjects' own puzzling 12-hour observation), and an unmentioned X-ray hazard — a 140 kV electrode pair in vacuum with sharp field-emitting features is an X-ray tube, and the chamber has a large viewport.
+**Two new artifact classes, and one very old one nobody had applied.** Maxwell-stress deformation and electron-stimulated desorption appear in no source consulted — the latter survives both hard vacuum and power-off, and predicts the subjects' own puzzling twelve-hour observation as well as their explanation does.
+The third, X-ray production, is not novel at all: a 40 kV electrode pair in hard vacuum with sharp field-emitting features is an X-ray tube, and colour CRTs at 25–32 kV were a legislated radiological hazard from 1968 onward.
+The finding is not the physics but its absence — sixty-year-old consumer shielding law has never been applied to an apparatus with a large plain viewport.

+**The founding observation of this entire field was made on an X-ray tube.** The patent's own background section records that Thomas Townsend Brown discovered the Biefeld–Brown effect as a force on a **Coolidge tube** under high voltage — a device whose designed function is to accelerate electrons through the full anode potential in vacuum and stop them in a target.
+Directional momentum is built into its purpose.
+Electron-beam thrust calibrates at F/P = 2.1 × 10⁻⁸ N/W, so Brown's force was real and microscopic; reaching the patent's own measured 237 µN by that route would take roughly 11 kW.

 ## How to use this